rahuman23/SG-Nutanix101/xtract_aws/xtract_aws.rst

 Configuring a Target Environment
 ++++++++++++++++++++++++++++++++

 The target environment is the Nutanix AHV cluster to which you plan to migrate VMs.
 A single Move deployment can support migrations between multiple source and target environments.
+Refer to the `Version Support Matrix <https://portal.nutanix.com/#/page/docs/details?targetId=Nutanix-Move-v30:v30-supported-versions-r.html>`_ for currently supported target environment AOS versions.

 #.
 Under **Target Environments**, click **+ Add Target**.